popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 python -m pytest tests/test_AnoGam.py
 ```

-If all pass, then it is possible to start a pull request for this species
+If all pass, then it is possible to start a pull request for this species.

 ### Initiating a Pull Request for your species

-Once all the information for the species is included and all unit tests pass, the next step is to commit all changes to the online repository branch and start a pull request (PR) on github.
+Once all the information for the species is included and all unit tests pass, the next step is to commit all changes to the online repository branch and start a pull request on GitHub.

 First we double check we are on our ```mosquito``` branch and things are as they should be:

 ```
 git status
 ```

 and if all good, it is possible to commit with:

 ```